 Scripted training programs are relevant for many LAC countries, and perhaps especially for early grade literacy instruction and math skills.
-Honduras' SAT (Sistema de Aprendizaje Tutorial) scripted training program for middle school teachers in rural areas has produced higher learning results at lower per-student costs (McEwan, 2014).
-Scripted approaches have also been used successfully in the Colombia's Escuela Nueva, to support teachers in multi-grade schools and in the Brazilian states of Ceara and Minas Gerais to train early grade reading teachers.
-By providing teachers with comprehensive support in the use of teacher guides, lesson plans, classroom reading books and reading assessments to be applied at regular intervals, both states have seen significant improvements in grade 3 reading results, leading the federal Ministry of Education to adopt the same program as a national policy initiative in 2012.
-(Bruns et al, 2012; Mourshed, Chijoke and Barber 2011)
+Honduras' SAT (Sistema de Aprendizaje Tutorial) scripted training program for middle school teachers in rural areas has produced higher learning results at lower per-student costs (McEwan et al., forthcoming).
+Scripted approaches have also been used successfully in Colombia's Escuela Nueva to support teachers in multigrade schools and in the Brazilian states of Ceará and Minas Gerais to train early-grade reading teachers.
+By providing teachers with comprehensive support in the use of teacher guides, lesson plans, classroom reading books, and reading assessments to be applied at regular intervals, Ceará has seen significant improvements in reading and math results (Carnoy and Costa, 2014).
+The federal Ministry of Education is now supporting national scale-up of this approach.

 Given the weak content mastery of many teachers in LAC, training in this area is also clearly relevant.
-There is no evaluation evidence of successful LAC programs, however, and global evaluation evidence is also thin and of questionable relevance, as gaps in teacher content mastery may not be as acute.
-Useful training in the US context, however, has focused on the specific math content knowledge required for effective teaching at different levels.
-(Thames and Ball, 2010)
+Unfortunately, there is no rigorous evaluation evidence of successful LAC programs.
+Useful training in the U.S. context, however, has focused on the specific math content knowledge required for effective teaching at different levels (Thames and Ball 2010).

-Improving teachers' classroom practice emerged as a clear issue from the classroom observations conducted for this report -- including teachers' ability to use class time and materials effectively and to keep students engaged.
+Improving teachers' classroom practice emerged as a clear issue from the classroom observations conducted for this report, including teachers' ability to use class time and materials effectively and to keep students engaged.
 It is encouraging that a number of LAC school systems are developing courses focused on classroom management techniques that can improve student engagement and learning performance.
 In several cases, governments are planning rigorous evaluations, with random assignment of teachers to different training options and careful measurement of both subsequent classroom practice (through classroom observations) and impacts on student learning.
-These experiences could contribute enormously to the evidence base to guide effective training investments not only in LAC, but globally.
+These experiences could contribute enormously to the evidence base to guide effective training investments not only in LAC but also globally.

-Peer collaboration, as practiced in Finland, Ontario (Canada) and under Japan's Lesson Study, is integral to the development of greater professionalism among LAC's teachers as well as the informal exchange of practice at the school level that is the most cost-effective strategy for improving school results.
+Peer collaboration-as practiced in Finland, Ontario (Canada), and under Japan's "Lesson Study" method-is integral to the development of greater professionalism among LAC's teachers and to the informal exchange of practice at the school level that is the most cost-effective strategy for improving school results.
 There is an incipient trend in this direction in several LAC countries.
-For example, in Ecuador training needs are identified at the school level and colleagues receive training together (Ministerio de Educacion del Ecuador, 2012).
-Under Peru's teacher mentoring program, external coaches work with all of the teachers in a school as a team, providing real-time feedback and advice that is grounded in the coaches' observation and understanding of the school's context and specific challenges.
-Under Rio municipality's new Gente and Ginasio carioca experimental schools, the school day has been extended to free up time for teacher collaboration and team teaching.
+For example, in Ecuador training needs are identified at the school level, and colleagues receive training together (Ecuador, Ministerio de Educación 2012).
+Under Peru's teacher mentoring program, external coaches work with all of the teachers in a school as a team, providing real-time feedback and advice grounded in the coaches' observation and understanding of the school's context and specific challenges.
+Under Rio de Janeiro municipality's Gente and Ginásio Carioca experimental programs, the school day has been extended to free up time for teacher collaboration and team teaching.
 All of these represent very new approaches for the LAC region and have yet to be evaluated.
 But the emphasis placed on looking inside schools and classrooms to identify the issues where teachers most need support is promising.